This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a bowl, whisk together the flour, baking powder, baking soda, sugar, and salt.
-Transfer to a jar for storage.
+• In a medium bowl, whisk together the flour, baking powder, baking soda, sugar, and salt until well combined.
+Pour the mixture into an airtight jar or container and store in a cool, dry place until ready to use.

 Notes

-• Measure Accurately: Use the spoon and level method for flour—lightly spoon it into a dry measuring cup, then level it off with a knife.
+Measure Accurately: Use the spoon and level method for flour, lightly spoon it into a dry measuring cup, then level it off with a knife.
 For smaller ingredients, use the appropriate measuring spoons to ensure precise amounts.
-Consistent measuring helps create light, fluffy pancakes every time.

 To make a small batch of pancakes, you’ll need: